 Common Troubleshooting Issues

-- I use Internet Explorer and the simulations do not run on my computer.
+Where do I start if the simulations do not run on my computer?

 Why can I run some of the simulations but not all?

-Some of our simulations are Java Web Start based applications and others use Macromedia's Flash player.
-Flash comes with most computers while Java Web Start is a free application that can be downloaded from Sun Microsystems.
+The original sims are programmed in Java or Flash.
+Flash is installed in most modern desktop web browsers while Java is a free application that can be downloaded from Oracle.
 To run the Java-based simulations you must have Java version 1.5 or higher installed on your computer.
+To download the latest version of Java, please visit: https://www.java.com.

 Why don't Flash simulations run on my computer?